CanopyTax/cp-dotfiles/README.md

 Create a custom-config.vim file
 - This file is not tracked by git, it is where you should put all custom stuff.
 This helps avoid merge conflicts when doing a git pull.

-Install a vim colorscheme
 - These are just files in ~/.vim/colors directory
-- Add `colorscheme peaksea` (or whichever one you want) into custom-config.vim
-- Add `set background=dark`

 Configure the mac terminal (for vim-move to work)
 - In Terminal: Profiles -> Keyboard -> "Use Option as Meta key"